mandiant/capa/capa/ghidra/README.md

 $ capa --version
 ```

-3. Copy [capa_ghidra.py](/capa/ghidra/capa_ghidra.py) to your `$USER_HOME/ghidra_scripts` directory or manually add `</path/to/ghidra_capa.py/>` to the Ghidra Script Manager.
+3. Copy [capa_explorer.py](capa/ghidra/capa_explorer.py) and [capa_ghidra.py](/capa/ghidra/capa_ghidra.py) to your `$USER_HOME/ghidra_scripts` directory or manually add `</paths/to/scripts.py/>` to the Ghidra Script Manager.

 ## Usage

-After completing the installation steps you can execute `capa_ghidra.py` using the Ghidra Script Manager or Headless Analyzer.
+After completing the installation steps you can execute `capa_explorer.py` using the Ghidra Script Manager to integrate capa's results with Ghidra's UI. `capa_ghidra.py` is designed to be ran with both the Ghidra Script Manager and Headless Analyzer for capa's normal reports.

 ### Ghidra Script Manager

-To execute `capa_ghidra.py` using the Ghidra Script Manager, first open the Ghidra Script Manager by navigating to `Window > Script Manager` in the Ghidra Code Browser.
-Next, locate `capa_ghidra.py` by selecting the `Python 3 > capa` category or using the Ghidra Script Manager search funtionality.
-Finally, double-click `capa_ghidra.py` to execute the script.
-If you don't see `capa_ghidra.py`, make sure you have copied the script to your `$USER_HOME/ghidra_scripts` directory or manually added `</path/to/ghidra_capa.py/>` to the Ghidra Script Manager
+To execute `capa_explorer.py` using the Ghidra Script Manager, first open the Ghidra Script Manager by navigating to `Window > Script Manager` in the Ghidra Code Browser.
+Next, locate `capa_explorer.py` by selecting the `Python 3 > capa` category or using the Ghidra Script Manager search funtionality.
+Finally, double-click `capa_explorer.py` to execute the script.
+If you don't see `capa_explorer.py`, make sure you have copied the script to your `$USER_HOME/ghidra_scripts` directory or manually added `</path/to/capa_explorer.py/>` to the Ghidra Script Manager.

-When executed, `capa_ghidra.py` asks you to provide your capa rules directory and preferred output format. `capa_ghidra.py` supports `default`, `verbose`, and `vverbose` output formats when executed from the Ghidra Script Manager. `capa_ghidra.py` writes output to the Ghidra Console Window.
+When executed, `capa_explorer.py` asks you to provide your capa rules directory. `capa_ghidra.py` may be ran in the same manner and supports `default`, `verbose`, and `vverbose` output formats when executed from the Ghidra Script Manager. `capa_ghidra.py` writes output to the Ghidra Console Window. `capa_explorer.py` will integrate results directly into the Ghidra project via labels, namespaces, comments, and bookmarks.

-#### Example
+### Using `capa_ghidra.py`

 The following is an example of running `capa_ghidra.py` using the Ghidra Script Manager: